javiiie09/UMA-CONNECT/README.md

 The objective is get the application in a web server with a persistent database and with all the functions we initially proposed.

-It's fully made with Java and the Spring-boot framework and the database runs behind H2.
+It's fully made with Java and the Spring-boot framework, and the database runs behind H2.